Rita Osei

 THE SHORTS RENAISSANCE

-The BFI’s short film fund, the work of S.O.U.L Film Festival, the best short film festivals in the World 2022, as crowned by MovieMaker magazine: Aspen, Clermont-Ferrard, Palm Springs, Holly Shorts and Kyiv to name a handful of twenty listed.
+The BFI’s short film fund, the Uncertain Kingdom short film fund, the work of S.O.U.L Film Festival.
+The best short film festivals in the World 2022, as crowned by MovieMaker magazine: Aspen, Clermont-Ferrard, Palm Springs, Holly Shorts and Kyiv to name a handful of twenty listed.
 Short films are centre stage at film festivals around the world from Aesthetica to Underwire to Martha’s Vineyard.

 Shorts are a glowing part of the filmmaking landscape, with some projects enjoying direct financial and cryptocurrency returns through screening fees paid by film and television platforms.
 Often seen as a stepping stone to features, and a seed of delight which can spring into more action, shorts are in fact a unique proposition in their own right.
 They enable their creators to yield force in a way which can resonate for years to come.
 Bolder than some features and more experimental, shorts are available to consume quickly.
 An entire life changing viewing experience can be had in 15 minutes or less.